Johnson-Johnarul/Plan-With-John/README.md

 # Plan-With-John
-I have built this project using React JS &amp; javascript
+I have built this project using React JS